 SUMMER

-Yiayia resided in a white, two-story, shingled apartment stacked over the restaurant like the top two layers of a buttercream cake.
 The restaurant was a roomy rectangle with a long, plate glass window lining State Street.
-It housed both a dining room and bar, each with its own entrance from the street, creating the unintended consequence of averting a crossover of patrons.
-In spite of the fact that the drinking side of the restaurant shared space with the pink lunch counter, I was forbidden from walking behind the mahogany bar, not even to collect the afternoon mail.
+There was the dining room side and the side with the bar and pink lunch counter.
+The dining room and the bar each had their own entrance from the street, resulting in the unintended consequence of averting a crossover of patrons.
+In spite of the fact that the drinking side of the restaurant shared space with the lunch counter, I was forbidden from walking behind the mahogany bar, even to collect the afternoon mail.

 “It isn’t proper,” Papou would insist.

-But I was permitted behind the lunch counter where I never tired of setting a fat porcelain cup under the spout of the dairy dispenser and lifting the arm to fire a single creamy shot into a customer’s coffee.
+But I was permitted behind the lunch counter where I never tired of setting a fat porcelain cup under the spout of the dairy dispenser and then lifting the arm to fire a single creamy shot into a customer’s coffee.

 “We will leave when the tiropita comes out,” she reminded me.

 “Pearl?”
-The sound of my name sailed up..
+The sound of my name sailed up.

 “Ella Pearl, tora bame, we’re going,” she called.